 In the morning, we invited high school students, journalists, mathematicians, and the general public to the FUTURIUM in Berlin to celebrate math in honor of the 20th anniversary of the mathematical Millennium Prize Problems announcement.
 As part of the Germany-wide event series The 7 Greatest Mathematical Adventures, we presented a diverse program of talks and activities around the famous Millennium Prize Problem “P versus NP.

 At the center of the P vs. NP problem are efficient algorithms, i.e., the question of how quickly computers can solve certain problems.
 The complexity class P includes all those problems that can be solved efficiently.
 An example is the calculation of the shortest path, which our smartphone does in a fraction of a second.
 The NP class also includes all problems for which the validity of a given solution can be checked efficiently.
 This includes, for example, the traveling salesperson problem, in which the shortest round trip through several places is searched for, for which no efficient algorithm is known so far.
 The P vs. NP problem asks about the existence or non-existence of such an algorithm, which is equivalent to the question of whether P=NP or P≠NP applies.

 Watch the short movie with talks about the “P versus NP” problem that we produced as an introduction to the topic and the event:

-We invite high schools students, journalists, and the general public to the Futurium.
-All talks and discussion panels will be held in German.
+For high school students, journalists, and the general public at the Futurium.
+The talks and discussion panels were held in German.

 09:30–10:30 Lecture: Die Eine-Million-Dollar-Frage: Ist P=NP? | Kurt Mehlhorn (MPII Saarbrücken)